RESIDUAL HERBICIDE + DRY FERTILIZER = ONE APPLICATION

 Impregnation onto Dry Fertilizer Process

-Alligare’s Gunslinger AMP Impregnation onto Dry Fertilizer Process description provides a thorough explanation of benefits and typical results you can expect when using Alligraze.
+Alligare’s Impregnation onto Dry Fertilizer Process provides benefits and typical results you can expect when using the Alligraze process with Gunslinger AMP or Prescott herbicides.

-Alligare’s Gunslinger® AMP is an unrestricted, high-quality formulation that increases grass production by diminishing competing vegetation.
+Alligare’s Gunslinger® AMP is a high-quality formulation that increases grass production by diminishing competing vegetation.

 News & Insights